allen0lee/ticket_viewer/README.md

 You can see the details of each ticket by clicking their subjects.

 4. Run the test<br />
-This solution provides test on <br />
+This solution provides test on:
+* User authication when making requests to the Zendesk API
+* Whether valid tickets are coming back
+* Whether single ticket details are available
+* Whether the requester's name of a ticket is available
+<br /><br />
 To run the test, in the repo directory window, run the test file by typing:

-### 3. Key things to highkight
+### 3. Key things to know
-       mvc
-       authentication method, use ENV to replace API token test
+This solution is built using a design pattern called model-view-controller(MVC).<br />
+* Model - `Ticket` class
+* View - render different pages (tickets list, single ticket details, error) on the web browser, using model data
+* Controller - routes and methods that decide which view would be displayed and prepare the data needed by views